 If you have any charities you would like recognized through this program, please e-mail the charity and its corresponding color using the contact information below.

 Without the generous support of some people, our outreach would never be as succesful and meaningful as it has been.
 Below is a list of these people.
 We extend a heart-felt thank you and may God bless you always.

-On Monday, March 3, 2014, at 12:00PM, we will be holding a knitting/crocheting meeting.
+Our next meeting will be Sunday, November 7, 2021 at 2 pm.
 We will be putting together rectangles into blankets.
 The meeting will be held at Saints Peter and Paul Orthodox Church Hall, 2238 East 32nd Street, Lorain, Ohio 44055.
 Please enter the Hall through the door on the side of the Church.